-- 1. Prepare graduates for professional nursing practice in a changing healthcare environment. - 1a.
-Ninety-percent (90%) of students will deliver compassionate patient-centered, evidenced-based nursing care that respects patient and family-care practices. - 1b.
-Ninety-percent (90%) of students will successfully manage care for a group of patients that approximates a Graduate Nurse generalist's workload. - 1c.
-Eighty-five percent (85%) of nursing students will achieve HESI RN-Exit score > 900. - 1d.
-Graduating senior respondents will rate "Acquiring knowledge and skills needed for a career" at a mean of \geq 4.0 on 5 scale on COSGS. - 2.
-Prepare graduates for community engagement and health advocacy for Appalachia & beyond.
-Ninety-percent (90%) of students engage in community projects & health advocacy, focused on health promotion & disease prevention across the lifespan. - 3.
-Prepare graduates for lifelong learning, graduate study &/or leadership positions in nursing. - 3a.
-Graduating senior respondents will rate "Build a framework to organize my learning..." at a mean of > 4.0 on 5 scale on COSGS. - 3b.
-Graduating senior respondents will rate "Become more independent self-directed learner" at mean of > 4.0 on 5 scale on COSGS. - 3c.
-Graduating senior respondents will rate "Develop leadership skills" at mean of \geq 4.0 on 5 scale on COSGS. - 3d.
-Employer respondents will rate new graduates at a mean of \geq 4.0 on 5 scale on the Employer Evaluation of Graduates Survey.
+Prepare graduates for professional nursing practice in a changing healthcare environment.
+1a.
+Ninety-percent (90%) of students will deliver compassionate patient-centered, evidenced-based nursing care that respects patient and family-care practices.

+1b.
+Ninety-percent (90%) of students will successfully manage care for a group of patients that approximates a Graduate Nurse generalist's workload.

+1d.
+Graduating senior respondents will rate "Acquiring knowledge and skills needed for a career" at a mean of ≥ 4.0 on 5 scale on COSGS.

+- 2. Prepare graduates for community engagement and health advocacy for Appalachia & beyond.
+Ninety-percent (90%) of students engage in community projects & health advocacy, focused on health promotion & disease prevention across the lifespan. - Prepare graduates for lifelong learning, graduate study &/or leadership positions in nursing.
+3a.
+Graduating senior respondents will rate "Build a framework to organize my learning..." at a mean of ≥ 4.0 on 5 scale on COSGS.

+3b.
+Graduating senior respondents will rate "Become more independent self-directed learner" at mean of \geq 4.0 on 5 scale on COSGS.

+3c.
+Graduating senior respondents will rate "Develop leadership skills" at mean of \geq 4.0 on 5 scale on COSGS.